 An infection that has begun to spread may cause the following symptoms in days to weeks after the bite:

 Symptoms can develop months or years after the tick bite in untreated infections.
 These symptoms may occur regularly or intermittently and include:

 Less common symptoms of late Lyme disease include:

-After four weeks of Lyme disease, your body may create antibodies against
+After 4 weeks of Lyme disease, your body may create antibodies against

 the infection.
-Your doctor may look for these antibodies with a blood test.
+A blood test may help look for these antibodies.
 The blood test cannot confirm or rule out Lyme disease.
 Instead, the results of the blood test will be used in combination with your symptoms and personal history to make a diagnosis.

 The length of your antibiotic treatment will depend on your condition.
 You may need to take them for 10 days to 3 weeks or more.
 You may be given the antibiotics by mouth or by injection.